Chart Color Schemes

 Nelson Bay Peninsula has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, based on latest annual ERP population numbers, the area is projected to increase by 1,921 persons, reflecting a gain of approximately 7.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022, and NSW State Government projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+By 2041, Nelson Bay Peninsula's population is projected to increase by approximately 1,921 persons, reflecting a total gain of around 7.7% over the 17-year period.

 Frequently Asked Questions - Population